superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png)

+### RAGAS's key evaluation metrics

-The key metrics you can evaluate currently using RAGAS are as below :
+The key evaluation metrics offered by RAGAS are:

 - [Faithfulness](https://docs.ragas.io/en/latest/concepts/metrics/faithfulness.html) - Scaled between 0 and 1, it measures factual consistency of the answer.
 The preference given to faithfulness score being closer to 1 signifying higher consistency.
 It is measured as :